observIQ/observiq-otel-collector-k8s/README.md

 The service account should have permission to write metrics, logs, and traces.

-Deploy Google credentials:
+1. Deploy Google credentials:
 ```bash
 kubectl create secret generic gcp-credentials \
     --from-file=credentials.json
 ```

+2. Update the override file in `environments/googlecloud/agent.yaml`
+- Set `K8S_CLUSTER` environment variable to the name of your cluster.

-Using Kustomize, deploy the Google Cloud configuration:
+3. Using Kustomize, deploy the Google Cloud configuration:
 ```bash
 kustomize build environments/googlecloud | kubectl apply -f -
 ```

 **New Relic**

-Deploy New Relic API Key (insert your api key into the command):
+1. Deploy New Relic API Key (insert your api key into the command):
 ```bash
 kubectl create secret generic newrelic-credentials \
     --from-literal=api-key=<api key here>
 ```

+2. Update the override file in `environments/newrelic/agent.yaml`
+- Set `K8S_CLUSTER` environment variable to the name of your cluster.

-Using Kustomize, deploy the New Relic configuration:
+3. Using Kustomize, deploy the New Relic configuration:
 ```bash
 kustomize build environments/newrelic | kubectl apply -f -
 ```